 If there are no serious findings on x-ray, Dr. Harris will usually recommend a 4 – 6 week physical therapy treatment plan and over that time, he'd expect to see substantial improvements in pain.
 If there is no significant improvement in pain, the next step is usually to get an MRI.

 An MRI for low back pain is the important next step if PT hasn't helped or if you're having any neurological symptoms such as numbness or tingling going down the leg, loss of muscle, or loss of reflexes in your affected leg.

-Dr. Harris typically typically recommends an MRI if he expects a patient is a candidate for a back injection or some type of surgical intervention.
+Dr. Harris typically recommends an MRI if he expects a patient to be a candidate for a back injection or some type of surgical intervention.
 However, there are many cases where the source of back pain is actually stemming from the hip either due to arthritis or some kind of greater trochanteric bursitis with chronic tendinopathy on the outside of the hip.